edemartel/mtl15m/public/about/en-CA.md

 For each area, we only consider amenities within a radius of 2.5 km as the crow flies of its centre.
 The distance of 2.5 km was chosen because it is 30 minutes at a typical walking speed of 5 km/h.
 For the remaining amenities, we then compute the walking distance using a local execution of [OpenRouteService](https://openrouteservice.org/).
 The shortest path for a specific category of amenities is then chosen as the distance between that area and that category.

-The colour shown on the map is simply calculated based on the ratio between that distance and the maximum chosen distance of 2.5 km.
+The colour shown on the map is a based on the estimated time to travel.
 The data is then displayed over a map with tiles provided by [the OpenStreetMap project](https://www.openstreetmap.org/).

 # Sources